-Do Bible crafts for Samson to learn about a judge of Israel.
+While doing the Bible crafts for Samson, kids will learn about a judge of Israel.
 You can read about him in Judges chapters 13-16 in the Bible.

 He was very strong.
-He could wrestle with a lion or use a donkey's jawbone to stuck a 1,000 men!
+He could wrestle with a lion or use a donkey's jawbone to kill a 1,000 men!
 We are reminded that Samson was only strong because God give him strength.

 These Bible crafts for Samson will teach you the rite of being a Nazarite.

 Out of gray paper, draw a wine glass and cut out.